BumboBlast/2dGameEngine_Tutorial/README.md

 			- First thing, when creating textures, need to create a surface.
 			- Rendering:  Using the painter's algorithm (first thing "painted" in background)

+19May:	Capping Framerate

+			- we will get our current running time when we first start the frame,